jails-org/jails-org.github.io/docs/components.md

 > Components are not Html Elements, Components are abstractions over them.

-Basically, Components are High-Order functions that takes a set of utility helpers as arguments.
+Basically, Components are functions that takes a set of utility helpers as arguments.
 You can use those helpers to avoid manual and recurrent tasks and also use the best of them to create better abstractions for your application.

 ---